 Although Garay’s proposal is signed and ratified by agents of the Mexican and U.S. governments, tensions lingering from the annexation of Texas boil over and lead to the Mexican-American War, dooming the Garay route to failure.
 A series of subsequent attempts are undertaken over the next forty years, but they manage only to complete segments of the railway.
 Little more than a decade after the last railroad tie is driven into the ground, the Tehuantepec railway is rendered obsolete by the Panama Canal, which does, in fact, transform international shipping and global commerce for the next century.

-On a calm evening, ruptured only by a symphony of cicadas, the candle-lit silhouette of Hernán Cortés hunched over his desk comes into view.
+On a calm evening ruptured by a symphony of cicadas, the candle-lit silhouette of Hernán Cortés hunched over his desk comes into view.
 The year is 1524 and the conquering marquis is drafting his fourth letter to 24-year-old Charles V, Holy Roman Emperor and King of Spain.
-Cortés writes in panegyrical prose befitting his station as a subject of the Crown, but despite his deference, it is clear that he too considers himself a living god.
+Cortés writes in panegyrical prose, befitting his station as a subject of the Crown.
+But despite his deference, it is clear that he too considers himself a living god.

-Several years have passed since he, six hundred Spaniards, and a legion of indigenous allies marched on Tenochtitlán and subjugated the Aztec Empire.
-His obsession for glory, though, is unquenched.
-Cortés’ letter to Charles V lays bare his fanatical desire to continue surveying the coasts of the American continent in search of a strait that will link the Atlantic and Pacific oceans and facilitate commerce between Spain and the East Indies.
+Several years have passed since he, six hundred Spaniards, and a legion of indigenous allies marched on Tenochtitlán and subjugated the mighty Aztec Empire.
+His obsession for glory, though, is unquenched, and Cortés’ letter to Charles V lays bare the conquistador’s fanatical desire to continue surveying the coasts of the American continent in search of a strait that will link the Atlantic and Pacific oceans and facilitate commerce between Spain and the East Indies.